Bersa Firestorm Review

 I wouldn’t recommend taking this gun to any bullseye shooting competitions, but for a close-range CCW, this works just fine.

-The sight radius is small since it’s a short barrel, but the sights are well defined and easy to pick up.
-Using a very standard feeling Glock style U rear notch and post front sight, getting on target quickly and accurately is pretty normal feeling.
+The sight radius is small since it’s a short fixed barrel, but the sights are well-defined and easy to pick up.
+Using a very standard feeling Glock style U rear notch and post front sight, getting on target quickly and accurately is a pretty normal feeling.

-Above shows two groups of 5 shots using UMC FMJ .380 ACP, 10-yards standing unsupported as an idea of accuracy.
+The above shows two groups of 5 shots using UMC FMJ .380 ACP, 10 yards standing unsupported as an idea of accuracy.

 If you’re not used to a double-action/single-action style trigger then that is likely going to be the biggest sticking point in terms of accuracy and putting town a target quickly.